HISTORY

 Our vision "is to ensure bringing all facilities of cities to the doorsteps of rural populations".
 The AGCRC emerged from these ideal processes to develop a campus to address all NCDs and cancer specific services.

-From 2016 the Health Services division of the Ministry of Health & Family Welfare came forward with annual financial support contributing to operating costs and for cancer detection services.
-In 2017 the Ministry of Social welfare extended support to build two campus buildings.
-Under planning commission approval in 2019, these two buildings would be constructed by the Works division of Bangladesh Government and after finishing the work, the buildings would be handed over to AGCRC.
+Since 2016, the Health Services Division of the Ministry of Health & Family Welfare has provided annual financial support to cover operating costs and cancer detection services.
+In 2017, the Ministry of Social Welfare extended additional support for the construction of two campus buildings.
+With approval from the Planning Commission in 2019, these buildings were constructed by the Works Division of the Bangladesh Government.
+Upon completion, the buildings were officially handed over to AGCRC in December 2024.

 The AGCRC initiative and government collaboration of different ministries is recognized as a classic example of private philanthropy augmented by Government support with a mandate for Service, Education & Research in Cancer.